-In this two-minute read, we look at the home renovations that don’t add value – and can make it harder to sell your property.
+In this two-minute read, we look at the five common renovation blunders.
+What home renovations that don’t add value – and can make it harder to sell your property.

 While you might read about celebrities investing in fancy wine cellars (David Beckham’s building one for his 7,000 bottles of plonk) or bespoke nature ponds (Ed Sheeran’s has a jetty), the reality is that pet projects rarely pay off.